lorenzofranze/big-data-analysis/README.md

 The aim of this project is to work on a dataset that contains records of various scientific publications in the field of Computer Science.
 The publications in the dataset include books, articles, thesis and others.
-The analysis is perfomed using **Bid Data methods and No-SQL Databases**.
+The analysis is perfomed using **Big Data methods and No-SQL Databases**.

 The first step is to get the dataset from its publisher [dblp.org](https://dblp.org), direct link to the data : [link](https://dblp.uni-trier.de/xml/) and study the documentation that comes with it to understand its structure.
 The row data is an XML file.